anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Amending the Bylaws
 Bylaws may be amended, removed, or added by an affirmative vote of two-thirds of the League members present at the time of the vote.

-## Membership

-### Annual Membership Dues
-All League members shall pay annual membership dues, as determined by League [budget](#budget).
-All League members must have all membership dues paid by a schedule set by the Commissioner and approved by the Board.

-1. Penalty for late payment shall be ten dollars ($10.00) per week for no longer than five (5) weeks.
-1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.
-1. Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.

-### Fees and Fines

-### Fees
-League fees may consist of, but are not limited to the following: Forfeit fee; Performance bond; Field fees; Prize Money Fund; Tournament fees; and any other costs incurred by the League.

-### Fines
-The Commissioner may levy fines to any League Member franchise or player subject to Board oversight.
-Fines may be levied for violation of this Constitution and its Bylaws or conduct unbecoming of a representative of the League.
-Fines may not exceed fifty dollars ($50.00) for a single incident Fines must be paid in full by a date specified by the Commissioner.
-Member franchises or Member franchises consisting of rostered players with outstanding fines will be considered not in good standing as defined in [classification](#classification).

-### Leave of Absence
-Members in good standing may be granted a leave of absence and are entitled to all privileges as outlined in [Classification](#classification)  of the Constitution.

-1. Members in good standing on leave for more than two (2) years must reapply for membership.

-### Temporary Suspension
-An League franchise may be placed on temporary suspension by the Commissioner and are subject to rules set forth in [Classification; Standing](#classification-standing).

-### Indefinite Suspension
-An League franchise may be placed on indefinite suspension by the Commissioner and subject to rules set forth in [Classification; Standing](#classification-standing).
-Violations that may result in indefinite suspension are as follows:

-1. Conduct detrimental to the objectives of the League.
-1. Two (2) forfeits of a game in one season.
-A team that is indefinitely suspended two consecutive seasons for violation of this subsection shall not be permitted to reapply for reinstatement unless a change in management is presented to the league.
-The new management must be approved by the League Commissioner and ratified by a majority of the League members.
-1. Tampering with players on the roster of another member franchise.
-Tampering shall be defined as the deliberate solicitation, without consent, by one League member of a player who has made at least an oral commitment to play for another League franchise.
-1. Consumption of alcoholic beverages on or in close proximity to the playing fields as detailed in [League Standings](#league-standings)
-1. Violation of any written policies set forth by the issuer of any permits for field use by the League.
-1. Failure to comply with any of the stated codes of conduct as set forth in this document.

-### Reinstatement
-An indefinitely suspended franchise may be reinstated by the Commissioner upon the resolution of any outstanding violations and the satisfactory guarantee of no further violations.

-### Additional Fees
-The Commissioner may request additional fees to cover any costs that exceed the amounts originally budgeted for by the League.

-### Fees to the Commissioner
-In the event the Commissioner is a franchise holder, the Rules and Competition Committee may levy any and all appropriate fines for infractions of this Constitution and Bylaws by his franchise.

-### Outside Leagues
-Teams may not play in leagues outside of the League, unless that league has a formal agreement with the League that its playing schedule does not conflict with regularly scheduled League games or playoffs.

 ## Meetings and Voting
 Per [Annual Meeting](#annual-meeting), the League shall hold an annual meeting.
 In addition, per 4.2, the Commissioner may call additional meetings.